mems/calepin/Development/Development/Development.md

 ## Reasons why code breaks

-> QA Engineer walks into a bar.
+> A QA Engineer walks into a bar.
 Orders a beer.
 Orders 0 beers.
 Orders 999999999 beers.
 Orders a lizard.
 Orders -1 beers.
 Orders a sfdeljknesv.
+> \[...\] Tries to exit without paying
+> First real customer walks in and asks where the bathroom is.
+The bar bursts into flames, killing everyone.
+> The bar was built by ex-Volkswagen engineers and a special case to ensure passing results for sfdeljknesv was hard-coded \[refer to [Volkswagen emissions scandal](https://en.wikipedia.org/wiki/Volkswagen_emissions_scandal)\]

 - code is untested: back your code with **automated tests**!
 - code does not report errors: use **exception reporting** mechanisms like services that collect live crash reports